 - ½ tsp mustard seeds

 - Pressure cook dal till smooth.
 I usually use 1 cup of water for ½ cup of dal and pressure cook for 2 whistles on a medium flame.
+You can also cook following pot-in-pot method by placing the bowl of dal inside the cooker.
+In this case pressure cook for 3 to 4 whistles.
 When the pressure releases mash it well.

-- Heat ghee in a utensil.
-Add red chili, mustard, cumin and methi, when they begin to crackle add garlic, curry leaves, hing.
+- Heat ghee in a pot.
+Add red chili, mustard, cumin and methi.
+When they begin to crackle add garlic, curry leaves & hing.

 - Add onions and sauté for a min.
 I like them to be crunchy.
 If you want them to be soft, fry till they are half done.